 13. Other Documents: MIT's Specifications for Thesis Preparation, etc.

 The Institute publishes an online document, Specifications for Thesis Preparation outlining detailed rules for theses.
 Be careful when using it to distinguish between the more stringent requirements for Ph.D. theses and those for the M.Eng. thesis.
-We also recommend The Mayfield Handbook.
+We also recommend The Mayfield Handbook if you're looking for a technical style book, and consulting with the EECS Communication Lab for writing assistance.

-You must include an abstract right after your title page, which includes your thesis title, your name, your thesis supervisor, the degree and the date (see the sample in Appendix C).
+You must include an abstract on its own page, right after your title page, which includes your thesis title, your name, your thesis supervisor, the degree and the date (see Sample Abstract).
 Those students who found it difficult to get their thesis title short enough should have no difficulty writing an abstract.
 Start by writing out a full title, with all the adjectives and phrases you cut from the title.
 Describe your methods or procedures in a couple of sentences, and your conclusions or results in another sentence or two.
 It should be no longer than 150 words.
 It may be helpful to refer back to your Thesis Proposal.

 15. Word Processors, Printers, and Paper

 - Wordprocessing.
 Students generally wordprocess their theses themselves, rather than having someone prepare them.
 Most theses go through many draft versions, with minor and major revisions.
 Supervisors won't accept handwritten material at any stage.
-Please note that the "Course VI" thesis documents online are NOT official or correct, especially for the title page.
+Please note that the "Course VI" thesis templates online are NOT official or correct, especially for the title page.
 Check to be sure that your title page is exactly like the one in section 26 or section 27.
-And DO BACKUPS!

 - Printers.
-There are lots of printers around MIT (such as those in the Athena Clusters) that produce excellent copy.
 CopyTech has a thesis printer that uses acid-free paper.
 Whatever printer you plan to use, don't wait until just hours before the deadline, when you haven't slept in a week, to find an alternative.
 Have a contingency plan ready.

 - Double-sided Printing.
 Theses should generally be doubled-sided, including all prefatory material, but single-sided will be accepted.